kerryguard/mommafinds/_posts/2019-03-10-three-year-old-sleep-training.md

 Bath time is 15 minutes tops, PJs and teeth in 5 minutes, then one book each, lights out.

 One thing Amy mentions is when you're trying a new routine to actually walk through and practice it.
 So one afternoon, after naps, I had the kids walk through their new bedtime routine.
-The important piece to this - is reversing the roles so that they watch you do and pretend the are the parents.
+The important piece to this - reversing the roles so that they watch you do it and pretend they are the parents.
 This gives them a chance to do it AND see it.
 That helped the first night because then there were no surprises on how we were going to run bedtime that night.

 It runs a bit quick and sometimes a little stressful, but they are in bed with lights out at 8PM.